-If the current outstanding balance of all Alberta grant overpayments is greater than \$250, the overpayment(s) will be converted to an Alberta direct loan.

-Revised: Dec 21, 2023 Alberta Student Aid Page 72 of 151 • If the current outstanding balance of all Canada grant overpayments is greater than \$250, the overpayment(s) will be converted to a federal loan.
+- If the current outstanding balance of all Alberta grant overpayments is greater than \$250, the overpayment(s) will be converted to an Alberta direct loan. - If the current outstanding balance of all Canada grant overpayments is greater than \$250, the overpayment(s) will be converted to a federal loan.